 The Austrian national team is currently enjoying a golden era, after qualifying for back-to-back European Championships for the first time in their history.

 Austria's national soccer team has existed for over a century.
-And while there have been several low points, they are currently on a high after qualifying for a second successive edition of the Euros.
+And while there have been several low points, they are currently enjoying something of a resurgence after qualifying for a second successive Euros.

 Austria finished fourth at the 1934 World Cup and third in 1954.
 They have not reached the semi-final stage since, but continued to appear sporadically at World Cup tournaments, most recently qualifying in 1998.

-Euro 2020 will be Austria's third European Championship, as they previously featured in 2008 and 2016.
-On both occasions, they were eliminated at the group stage.
+Euro 2020 was Austria's third European Championship, as they previously featured in 2008 and 2016.
+On both previous occasions, they were eliminated at the group stage.
 However, in the 2020 edition they progressed to the last 16 before suffering an extra-time defeat to Italy.

 Austria national team pre-World War II